nablarch/nablarch-document/en/development_tools/toolbox/JspStaticAnalysis/02_JspStaticAnalysisInstall.rst

     - Check the Ant task definition file [1]_ .
 Usually it need not be edited

   * - tools/static-analysis/jspanalysis/config.txt
-    - JSP static analysis tool configuration file.
+    - Jakarta Server Pages static analysis tool configuration file.
 Refer to :ref:`01_customJspAnalysis` for the description method

   * - tools/static-analysis/jspanalysis/transform-to-html.xsl
-    - Definition file for converting JSP static analysis result XML to HTML. |br|
+    - Definition file for converting analysis result XML to HTML. |br|
       Refer to "JSP Analysis (XML Report Output)" in :ref:`01_outputJspAnalysis` for the description method.

   * - Pom.xml of nablarch-archetype-parent